JS-DevTools/karma-host-environment/README.md

 [![OS and Browser Compatibility](https://jsdevtools.org/img/badges/ci-badges-with-ie.svg)](https://travis-ci.com/JS-DevTools/karma-host-environment)

-Karma Host Environment lets you access host info like operating system, browser version, and even **environment variables** in your browser tests.
+[**Host Environment**](https://jsdevtools.org/host-environment/) is a library that makes it easy to detect whether your code is running in Node.js or a web browser, Windows or Mac, Internet Explorer or Chrome, etc.

+**Karma Host Environment** is a companion to Host Environment, specifically for the [Karma test runner](https://karma-runner.github.io/3.0/index.html).
+It allows you to detect not only the browser that your tests are running in, but also information about the host server, such as the operating system, Node.js version, and even environment variables.